Microsoft Windows: An Overview

 32- or 64-bit?

-Both current hardware and software is broken into 32- and 64-bit classes (older 4-, 8- and 16-bit classes are obsolete).
+Both current hardware and software is broken into 32- and 64-bit classes.
 The larger the number of bits the more information that can be simultaneously transferred.

 Not Everything Works in 64-bit

-Some software may not be available in a 64-bit version and some nominally 64-bit versions don't take advantage of the 64-bit architecture.
+Some software may be unavailable in 64-bit versions or may be labelled as 64-bit without taking advantage of the 64-bit architecture.

 64-bit hardware can address much more memory at a time.
 64-bit software will only run on 64-bit hardware running a 64-bit operating system.